SOLVING STRUCTURE DETERMINATION PROBLEMS

 4. Anytime there is a name of a compound, draw the structure.

-Somewhere in the problem there will be a KEY .... this is where you know LOTS about a particular compound in the sequence.
+Somewhere in the problem there will be a KEY .... this is where you know the MOST about a particular compound in the sequence.
 It might be the name of a compound, or it may be number of types of C or H present or even chirality information.
 IF YOU GET THE KEY STRUCTURE, most of the rest can be readily worked out from there, but you will have to work backwards and forwards from that point.